-When you acknowledge your vulnerabilities or shortcomings at the first possible opportunity it shows your counterparts that you are prepared, confident and unfazed by your real, or perceived, weaknesses.
-You also seize strategic advantage by framing the topics in a way that benefits you.
-Furthermore, this strategy demonstrates your authenticity and can help you create rapport.
+What they think can hurt you may just be what can help you the most.
+After all a great offense can serve as a great defense.
+Acknowledging your vulnerabilities at the first possible opportunity shows your counterparts that you are prepared, confident and unfazed by your real, or perceived, weaknesses.
+It also allows you to seize the strategic advantage by framing these issues ways that benefit you.
+Furthermore, it demonstrates your authenticity and helps build rapport.

-Start up companies often run into counterparts who will challenge their lack of history.
+As an example, start up companies often run into counterparts who will challenge their lack of history.
 Traditionally a negotiator representing the start up company may work very hard to stress the company’s innovative approach, sterling customer service or unique expertise in an effort to avoid answering concerns about any potential challenges related to the tenure of his company’s existence.
-This same negotiator can change the landscape of the negotiation by starting his pitch by emphasizing the fact that he is part of a start up:
+Negotiators can change leverage this concern by emphasizing it:

-“I hear a lot of concerns like ‘How can a company as young as yours compete with established organizations?’ and ‘We’ve never heard of you before?’
-These aren’t concerns to us.
-In fact it is precisely this freedom, ambition and youth that allows us to avoid the trappings of precedent and create innovative solutions for our clients.
+“I’ve previously heard concerns such as ‘How can a company as young as yours compete with established organizations?’ and ‘We’ve never heard of you before?’
+Our recent arrival provides us with the freedom to avoid the trappings of precedent while creating innovative solutions for our clients.
 As an example…”

-Don’t hide from your disadvantages; use them to your advantage.
-Prepare for any sales meeting or negotiation by taking an honest look at your self, ask “How will my counterpart attack this?” and build your strategy from your answer.
-Take the bullets right out of their guns.
+Don’t hide from your perceived disadvantages.
+Turn them to your advantage.
+Prepare for any sales meeting, negotiation, interview or coaching session by taking an honest look at your self, ask “How could my counterpart attack my ideas?”
+Build your strategy from your answer and take the bullets right out of their guns.